MattZackey/Atari-Reinforcement-Learning/README.md

 ## Atari and Agent Details

+### States
+In the environment setup, a state is represented by four consecutive frames.
+This allows the agent to determine the motion dynamics of the environment.

 ### Circular Replay Buffer
 The fully trained DQN agent is just under 7 GB of memory, which is achieved by saving individual frames rather than states.
 These frames are stored in what is known as a circular replay buffer, which is a data structure that continuously overwrites the oldest entries.
 This circular replay buffer has been reproduced from scratch.